Superman in film: Batman v Superman: Dawn of Justice (2016)

-David S. Goyer and Zack Snyder respectively wrote and directed Batman v Superman: Dawn of Justice (2016), a follow-up to Man of Steel and the 2nd film in the DC Extended Universe.
+David S. Goyer and Zack Snyder respectively wrote and directed Batman v Superman: Dawn of Justice (2016), a follow-up to Man of Steel and the second film in the DC Extended Universe.
 Christopher Nolan returned as producer, albeit in a lesser role than he had in the first film.
-Goyer stated at the Superman 75th Anniversary Panel at the 2013 San Diego Comic-Con International that Batman and Superman would battle, and titles under consideration were Superman Vs Batman and Batman Vs Superman.
+Goyer stated at the Superman 75th Anniversary Panel at the 2013 San Diego Comic-Con that Batman and Superman would battle, and titles under consideration were Superman Vs Batman and Batman Vs Superman.
 Over the next six months, Ben Affleck (as Batman), Gal Gadot (as Wonder Woman), Jesse Eisenberg (as Lex Luthor) and Jeremy Irons (as Alfred Pennyworth) were added to the cast.
-All have since appeared in other DCEU movies as well.
+All have since appeared in other DCEU films as well.

-The film was released in March 25, 2016; initially was slated to July 2015, but was delayed in order to give the filmmakers "time to realize fully their vision, given the complex visual nature of the story".
+The film was released on March 25, 2016; initially was slated to July 2015, but was delayed in order to give the filmmakers "time to realize fully their vision, given the complex visual nature of the story".